enjoy working directly with patients

 Phlebotomists work in hospitals, independent clinical laboratories, or blood banks.

-Employment of phlebotomists is projected to grow 27 percent from 2012 to 2022, much faster than the average for all occupations.
-Hospitals, diagnostic laboratories, blood donor centers, and other locations will need phlebotomists to perform blood work
+Employment of phlebotomists is projected to grow 25 percent from 2016 to 2026, much faster than the average for all occupations.
+Hospitals, diagnostic laboratories, blood donor centers, and other locations will need phlebotomists to perform bloodwork.

 Training can be obtained through one year, on-the-job instruction or through a formal phlebotomy certificate program, which lasts several months.